SoySauceZhu/COMP201/docs/Lecture23.md

 ## Verification & Validation
 - Verification: "If the program meets specification documentation"

-- Verification: "If the product meets user's expectation"
+- Validation: "If the product meets user's expectation"

 Validation > Verification